GetFrontrunner/frontrunner-sdk/docs/includes/_quickstart.md

 * An order for 10 shares at $0.01 above the highest buy price
 * An order for 5 shares at $0.02 above the highest buy price

+Note that we use a hard-coded market ID here that points to a testnet USDT market that can be traded in with Injective Faucet funds.

+Contact [support@getfrontrunner.com][support] to request testnet USDC to trade in real Frontrunner markets.

 ## Retrieving Your Orders